 By Leila N’Amara

 Taking a ferry to Alcatraz Island has become a quintessential part of the San Francisco experience.
 That is, if you can get tickets to Alcatraz!
 Tickets to Alcatraz sell out fast.
 We’re talking months in advance during the summer.
 Don’t worry, we’ve got you covered with an article on What to do if Alcatraz Tickets Are Sold Out!
-We might be a little biased, but our A Day in the Bay Tour just might be the best way to see Alcatraz, San Francisco and Muir Woods in one day.
+We might be a little biased, but our Alcatraz & Famous Tour just might be the best way to see Alcatraz, San Francisco and Muir Woods in two days.

 No matter how you’re getting to Alcatraz, whether it’s from an Alcatraz tour or a lucky day of purchase, here are ten Alcatraz facts that you probably didn’t know.